VEGAN 101: VEGAN SIDE EFFECTS, WHAT TO EXPECT WHEN YOU GO VEGAN

 - Trouble sleeping.
 As with any diet change, a new caloric intake and the types of foods consumed can change your sleeping patterns a bit.
 I felt completely hyperactive in the beginning, which made me wake up earlier than usual (I wish I still had that superpower now!
 I would get so much done!).

 - Feeling hungry more frequently.
 If you're feeling hungry between meals, please eat!
 We underestimate how big of a caloric difference natural foods have over the ones we're used to consuming.
-You might just need to increase your frequency of meals or keep healthy whole food snacks on hand until you get the hang of things.
+You might just need to increase your frequency of meals or keep healthy snacks on hand until you get the hang of things.

 - Feeling fatigued or experiencing headaches.
 A common symptom, we'll discuss this one in detail below.